SeherSaylik/open-auction/README.md

 `npm run start`

+**Steps need to do**
+1. Firstly compile the contract (hardhat compile) and get artifacts directory.
+We will need ABI(Application Binary Interface) file inside of it.
+2. In components to access the contract we need to use ABI as a parameter of calling contract function.

+**If you want to deploy the contract from here:**
+1. Edit hardhat.config.js file with your API keys.
+2. Type `node scripts/deploy.js` into your terminal.

-## Hardhat Commands
+## All Hardhat Commands

 `npx hardhat help`
 `npx hardhat accounts`
 `npx hardhat compile`
 `npx hardhat clean`
 `npx hardhat node`

-## Compile contract

-`hardhat compile`

-## Run Tests

 `npx hardhat test`

-## Deployment Script

 `node scripts/deploy.js`

-** Steps need to do: **
-1. Firstly compile the contract (hardhat compile) and get artifacts directory.
-We will need ABI(Application Binary Interface) file inside of it.
-2. In components to access the contract we need to use ABI as a parameter of calling contract function.